atomist/automation-client/README.md

       }
      }
 }`)
-//             ^ -- Defines an event handler named          ^ -- This is GraphQL subscription you want to match
+//                                            ^ -- This is GraphQL subscription you want to match
-//                  'HelloIssue'                                 to trigger your handler.
+//                                                 to trigger your handler.
 Queries can also be
 //                                                 externalized
 export class HelloIssue implements HandleEvent<any> {
 //                                 ^ -- an event handler implements the 'HandleEvent' interface